Toyota Hilux: Fourth generation (N50, N60, N70; 1983)

-The August 1983 redesign (sold as model year 1984 vehicles in North America) introduced the Xtracab extended cab option, with six inches of space behind the seat for in-cab storage.
-These models carried over the carbureted 22R engine while model year 1984 also saw the introduction of the fuel injected 22R-E engine.
-Two diesel engines were also offered, the 2L and the turbocharged 2L-T. The engines were discontinued in the US after the 1986 model year.
-This was due to higher performance expectations from customers and the wide availability of inexpensive petrol.
-The next year saw the introduction of a turbocharged option, the 22R-TE, perhaps due to increasing competition from Nissan who already offered a V6 truck at this time.
-The solid front axle was replaced with an independent front suspension/torsion bar setup in the 4×4 model in 1986, and optional automatic differential disconnect for the front differential (an alternative to automatic locking hubs).
-1985 was the last year of the solid front axle in most markets.
-The solid front axle would remain in the 5th generation 4×4 LN106 model until 1997.
-Solid front axles had been present in all 4×4 Toyota models until 1986.
+The August 1983 redesign (sold as 1984 model year vehicles in North America) introduced the Xtracab extended cab option, with 6 in of space behind the seat for in-cab storage.
+The R series engines were phased out for Japanese and international models in favour of the Y series engines.
+Two L series diesel engines were also offered: a 2.2-litre L and a 2.4-litre 2L.
+In Japan, the older rear wheel-drive N30/40 Hilux continued its production until the end of this generation, positioned as the cheapest model.

-In late 1986 for the 1987 model year, the truck went through a minor interior and exterior redesign, that included a new grille, a new 1 piece front bumper, an updated interior with full high door panels with faux leather stitching on the base and DLX models, the gauge cluster surround was more rounded and featured faux leather stitching on it, the dash pad featured a shorter tray than earlier models, the steering wheels were changed from black to grey, red, brown, or blue depending on the interior colour, the radio bezel was also colour matched to the rest of the interior, the SR-5 tach gauge clusters had the pattern on the face changed from a grid pattern to horizontal lines, the outside door mirrors were also changed to have a more stream lined appearance, the faceplate for the heater controls was also redesigned.
-A V6 engine was introduced in 1988.
-The Hilux-based 4Runner which made its entry in Australia, North America and the United Kingdom was based on this generation of the Hilux; in some other markets, such as Japan, it was called the Hilux Surf.
-In North America, the automatic shifter on 2WD models was relocated to the column.
+In August 1985, the 2.2-litre L diesel engine was discontinued, while a 2.2-litre 4Y petrol engine was added to the line up.
+The carbureted 22R engine subsequently became available outside North America, starting in the Middle East in January 1986.
+In August 1986, the truck went through a minor interior and exterior redesign, that included a new grille, a new 1 piece front bumper, an updated interior with full high door panels with faux leather stitching on the base models, a new steering wheel, the gauge cluster surround was more rounded and featured faux leather stitching on it, the dash pad featured a shorter tray than earlier models, the radio bezel was also colour matched to the rest of the interior, the top model tachometer gauge clusters had the pattern on the face changed from a grid pattern to horizontal lines, the outside door mirrors were also changed to have a more stream lined appearance, and the faceplate for the heater controls was also redesigned.

+The Hilux-based 4Runner which made its entry in Australia, Americas, Europe and the Middle East in 1984 was based on this generation of the short wheelbase four-wheel-drive N60 Hilux; in Japan, it was called the Hilux Surf.